Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 Features:

 1. Scheme is fully deterministic and allows producing complex hierarchies of keys from a single high-entropy seed.
-2. Derive private keys from extended private keys using "hardened derivation".
+2. Derive private keys from extended private keys using “hardened derivation”.
-3. Derive public keys independently from private keys using "non-hardened derivation".
+3. Derive public keys independently from private keys using “non-hardened derivation”.
 4. Hardened and non-hardened public keys and signatures are compatible with [EdDSA](https://tools.ietf.org/html/draft-irtf-cfrg-eddsa-08) specification.
 5. Variable-length string selectors instead of fixed-length integer indexes.
 6. Short 64-byte extended public and private keys without special encoding.